elsoul/fresh-i18n/README.md

 # `@elsoul/fresh-i18n`

-`@elsoul/fresh-i18n` is a simple and flexible internationalization (i18n) plugin for Deno's Fresh framework.
-It allows you to easily manage multiple languages in your Fresh app using JSON-based translations and locale detection.
+`@elsoul/fresh-i18n` is an efficient and adaptable internationalization (i18n) plugin designed specifically for Deno's Fresh v2 framework.
+It enables easy language management within your Fresh app, providing JSON-based translations, automatic locale detection, and optimized data loading for an edge-native experience.

 ## Features

-- **Automatic Locale Detection**: Automatically detects the user's language based on request headers or URL parameters.
+- **Automatic Locale Detection**: Seamlessly detects the user's language from URL parameters, defaulting to a specified language when needed.
-- **Namespace Support**: Organize translations by namespaces in JSON files for efficient loading and modularization.
+- **Modular Translation Loading**: Organize translations by namespaces for structured, optimized JSON loading.
-- **Simple Hooks API**: Use `useTranslation()` to fetch translations and `useLocale()` to get or change the current locale.
+- **Intuitive API**: Fetch translations via `useTranslation()` and access or switch locales with `useLocale()`.
-- **Edge-native**: Optimized for Deno's edge servers for high performance.
+- **Optimized for Deno Edge**: Designed to work efficiently in edge environments, leveraging Deno's performance.
-- **Dynamic Language Switching**: Enables dynamic language switching within your components.
+- **Dynamic Language Switching**: Allows for real-time language changes within components without a page reload.

 ## Installation